MICHIGAN CHARITABLE REMAINDER TRUST

 by Mary

-The trust was extremely mismanaged by JP Morgan bank because most of the investments were subjected to a morally wrong ‘Buy’ and ‘Hold’ strategy since the beginning of 2007, resulting as shown in June 2009 in an unrealized loss of appr. $ 1,764,822.40
+The trust was extremely mismanaged by JP Morgan bank because most of the investments were subjected to a morally wrong ‘Buy’ and ‘Hold’ strategy since the beginning of 2007, resulting in extremely high losses.

-As of June 30, 2009 a total of 64.5 % of trust assets were positioned in JPMorgan's propriety funds, a clear conflict of interest.
+As of June 30, 2009 "a total of 64.5 % of trust assets were positioned in JPMorgan's Proprietary Funds, a clear conflict of interest".
 The overall cost of Mutual funds added 2.4 % to the trust management expenses.

 Who benefits from this cash position sitting in Money Market accounts?